Key Takeaways

 Progressive Commercial3.79$16744

 For our Alaska general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent nearly half of Alaska's small businesses, while weighting results to ensure broader industry and location representation across the Anchorage Bowl, Matanuska-Susitna Valley, Fairbanks North Star Borough, Kenai Peninsula Borough and smaller markets throughout the state.
+Our analysis focuses on one-to-four-person businesses, which represent nearly half of Alaska's small businesses, while weighting results to ensure broader industry and location representation across the Anchorage Bowl, Matanuska-Susitna Valley, Fairbanks North Star Borough, Kenai Peninsula Borough and smaller markets throughout the state.

 95%